apfm-actions/terraform-project-base-action/README.md

 ### prod
 Git branch pattern to deploy to prod environment
 - default: 'tag'

+### tf_assume_role
+Specify role that later actions should assume.
+Only actions designed to work with terraform-project-base will assume this role.
+- default: unset

 ### remote_state_bucket
 S3 bucket containing Terraform Remote State data (read-write)